pranavprabhu01/Verilog_projects/Seat Counter/README.md

-Seat Counter-Verilog to count the number of seats occupied.
+Seat Counter-Verilog code to count the number of seats occupied.